Fall of Saigon: Evacuation

-American administration plans for final evacuation
+Ford administration's plans for the final evacuation

-By this time the Ford administration had also begun planning a complete evacuation of the American presence.
+By this time, the Ford administration had also begun planning a complete evacuation of the American presence.
 The planning was complicated by practical, legal, and strategic concerns.
 The administration was divided on how swift the evacuations should be.
 The Pentagon sought to evacuate as fast as possible, to avoid the risk of casualties or other accidents.
 The U.S. Ambassador to South Vietnam, Graham Martin, was technically the field commander for any evacuation since evacuations are part of the purview of the State Department.
 Martin drew the ire of many in the Pentagon by wishing to keep the evacuation process as quiet and orderly as possible.
 His desire for this was to prevent total chaos and to deflect the real possibility of South Vietnamese turning against Americans and to keep all-out bloodshed from occurring.

-Ford approved a plan between the extremes in which all but 1,250 Americans—few enough to be removed in a single day's helicopter airlift—would be evacuated quickly; the remaining 1,250 would leave only when the airport was threatened.
-In between, as many Vietnamese refugees as possible would be flown out.
+Ford approved a plan between the extremes in which all but 1,250 Americans—few enough to be removed in a single day's helicopter airlift—would be evacuated quickly; the remaining 1,250 would only leave when the airport was threatened.
+In the meantime, as many Vietnamese refugees as possible would be flown out.

-American evacuation planning was set against other administration policies.
-Ford still hoped to gain additional military aid for South Vietnam.
-Throughout April, he attempted to get Congress behind a proposed appropriation of $722 million, which might allow for the reconstitution of some of the South Vietnamese forces that had been destroyed.
+American evacuation planning was set against the Ford administration's other policies.
+Ford still hoped that he would be able to gain additional military aid for South Vietnam.
+Throughout April, he attempted to get Congress behind a proposed appropriation of $722 million, which might cover the cost of the reconstitution of some of the South Vietnamese forces that had been destroyed.
 National Security Advisor Henry Kissinger was opposed to a full-scale evacuation as long as the aid option remained on the table because the removal of American forces would signal a loss of faith in Thiệu and severely weaken him.

 There was also a concern in the administration over whether the use of military forces to support and carry out the evacuation was permitted under the newly passed War Powers Act.
-Eventually White House lawyers determined that the use of American forces to rescue citizens in an emergency was unlikely to run afoul of the law, but the legality of using military assets to withdraw refugees was unknown.
+Eventually, White House lawyers determined that the use of American forces to rescue citizens in an emergency was unlikely to run afoul of the law, but the legality of using military assets to withdraw refugees was unknown.